Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 When police and paramedics arrived at the scene, they found that Wolfe’s muscles had already stiffened, which roused suspicions about the timing of her fall.
 Blood on a wall near the bottom of the steps raised another red flag.

-Authorities questioned whether Bontempo had delayed making the call for help, investigators told “Accident, Suicide or Murder,” airing Saturdays at 7/6c on Oxygen.
+Authorities questioned whether Bontempo had delayed making the call for help, investigators told “Accident, Suicide or Murder,” streaming now on Oxygen.com.

 As they considered the suspicious timeline, authorities evaluated the scene and Wolfe’s injuries to determine if physical evidence was consistent with an accidental fall.